Lagrangian reconstruction of Barrow holographic dark energy in interacting tachyon model: Abstract

 \section{Abstract}

-We study the connection between the tachyon dark energy model and Barrow holographic dark energy (BHDE).
+We consider a correspondence between the tachyon dark energy model and Barrow holographic dark energy (BHDE).
 The latter is a modified scenario based on the application of the holographic principle with Barrow entropy instead of the usual Bekenstein-Hawking one.
-We reconstruct the dynamics of the tachyon scalar field both in the presence and absence of interactions between dark energy and matter.
-For a flat Friedmann-Robertson-Walker Universe, it is shown that the time derivative of the tachyon field $\dot T^2$ vanishes.
-This leads to the condition $\omega_D=-1$ for the equation of state parameter of BHDE, providing a potential explanation for the origin of the cosmological constant.
-On the other hand, the tachyon field exhibits a non-trivial dynamics for a non-flat Universe.
-In particular, in a closed Universe $\dot T^2$ decreases monotonically for increasing $\cos(R_h/a)$, where $R_h$ and $a$ are the future event horizon and the scale factor.
-The same behavior occurs in an open Universe, but in this case $\dot T^2<0$, revealing that BHDE cannot model the tachyon dark energy.
-We then study the inflation mechanism.
-We find an analytical solution for the characteristic slow-roll parameters, the scalar spectral index and the tensor-to-scalar ratio.
-We finally comment on the Trans-Planckian Censorship Conjecture in BHDE.
+We reconstruct the dynamics of the tachyon scalar field $T$ in a curved Friedmann-Robertson-Walker Universe both in the presence and absence of interactions between dark energy and matter.
+As a result, we show that the tachyon field exhibits a non-trivial dynamics.
+In a flat Universe, $\dot T^2$ must always be vanishing, independently of the existence of interaction.
+This implies $\omega_D=-1$ for the equation-of-state parameter, which in turn can be used for modeling the cosmological constant behavior.
+On the other hand, for a non-flat Universe and various values of Barrow parameter, we find that $\dot T^2$ decreases monotonically for increasing $\cos(R_h/a)$ and $\cosh(R_h/a)$, where $R_h$ and $a$ are the future event horizon and the scale factor, respectively.
+Specifically, $\dot T^2\ge0$ for a closed Universe, while $\dot T^2<0$ for an open one, which is physically not allowed.
+We finally comment on the inflation mechanism and Trans-Planckian Censorship Conjecture in BHDE and discuss observational consistency of our model.